laurent22/joplin/README.md

 - Search functionality.
 - Geo-location support.
 - Supports multiple languages
-- External editor support - open notes in your favorite external editor with one click in Joplin.
+- External editor support - open notes in your favourite external editor with one click in Joplin.

 # Importing